 Learn more about an Eastern Caribbean Cruise here, or visit us on Pinterest.

-Weather You Can Expect in Basseterre, St. Kitts
+Weather You Can Expect in St. Kitts

-Where Your Ship Docks in Basseterre, St. Kitts
+Where Your Ship Docks in Basseterre, St Kitts

 Port Zante has two large piers, and more than one ship can dock at a time.
 Moreover, the port area includes shops, bars, restaurants, tour booths, taxi stands, and souvenir markets.
 As a result, everything you need for your shore day is just a short walk away.